Mikaël Cantave: Club career

 In January 2016, he signed with Spanish club Guadalajara in the third tier Segunda División B. He made his debut on March 13 against La Roda.
 In August 2016, he left the club after making only three appearances for a total of 56 minutes.

 Later in 2016, he joined RSD Alcalá B, followed by playing for Albacete B, Lorca FC B, and Deportivo Rayo Cantabria.

 Later in 2018, he joined CD Tropezón.

 In 2019, he joined CD Lealtad.
 He scored his first goal in a preseason friendly against Sporting de Gijón B on July 31.
 He scored his first official goal on August 25, on a penalty kick, against Lenense.
 He scored a brace on January 12, 2020 against Lenense.

 In 2020, he joined CD Olímpic de Xàtiva.
 He scored his first goal on November 21 against UD Benigàmin.
 He departed the club at the end of 2020.

 In January 2021, he joined CP Villarrobledo in the Segunda División B. He scored his first goal for Villarrobledo on February 10 against Melilla in the 94th minute to earn a 1-1 draw.

 In August 2021, he joined Romanian club AFC Chindia Târgoviște in the top tier Liga I.

 In July 2022, he returned to his native Canada and signed a multi-year deal with Canadian Premier League side Cavalry FC.
 He made his debut for Cavalry on July 28 against Forge FC.
 In the reverse fixture on August 12, Cantave scored his first goal, a late winner in a 2-1 victory over the Hammers at ATCO Field.

+On June 29, 2023, he joined Vancouver FC in an inter-league swap for Maël Henry.
+On July 7, 2023, he scored his first goal for Vancouver, netting the game-winner in a 2-1 victory over the HFX Wanderers.
+In January 2024, he signed an extension through the 2025 season, with a club option for 2026.
+After not returning to Vancouver for their pre-season in 2025 and sitting out, Cantave agreed to a mutual termination of the contract in July 2025.

+In August 2025, Cantave signed with Super League Greece 2 club Makedonikos until June 2026.

 International career

 Born in Canada, Cantave's father is from Haiti and his mother is from Guadeloupe.

-Cantave represented Canada at the 2013 CONCACAF U-17 Championship earning a bronze medal and at the 2013 FIFA U-17 World Cup.
+Cantave played with Canada U17 at the 2013 CONCACAF U-17 Championship, where he won a bronze medal, and also at the 2013 FIFA U-17 World Cup.

 In 2018, he switched allegiance to Haiti.
-He made his international debut on 29 May 2018 in a friendly match against Argentina.
-He scored his first goal on November 17, 2018 in his official competitive debut against Nicaragua in 2019–20 CONCACAF Nations League qualifying.
+He made his international debut on 29 May 2018, in a friendly match against Argentina.
+He scored his first goal on November 17, 2018, in his official competitive debut, against Nicaragua in 2019–20 CONCACAF Nations League qualifying.
+At the 2019 CONCACAF Gold Cup, he helped Haiti reach the semi-finals.